chrisarg/Killing-It-with-PERL/_posts/2025-07-04-Vibe-coding-a-Perl-interface-to-a-foreign-library-Part-2.md

 [^2]: This is usually a `Makefile.PL` or `Build.PL` or in my case a  dist.ini since I am making `Perl` modules using [Dist::Zila](https://metacpan.org/pod/Dist::Zilla)
 [^3]: In our case this is the `makefile`, but `Aliens` can use `Cmake`, `Meson` and other build systems
 [^4]: I don't use `Alien`s' github plugins for this, because I may be switching to gitlab in the near future
+[^5]: The regex that copies static and dynamic libraries was also missed by the chatbot, and I had to manually insert prior to release.
+This omission by Claude was missed in a previous release of this github page